OrbitalExplorer/Tachyon/README.md

 ## Server

 Option 1.
-Use the [Faster Than Light server pack](https://github.com/lalamapaka/Faster-than-light/releases) for complete compatibility with the client.
-[Install Instructions](https://lalamapaka.gitbook.io/faster-than-light-wiki/english/server)
+Use the [Faster Than Light server pack](https://github.com/lalamapaka/Faster-than-light/releases "Click here to see the latest release of the pack") for complete compatibility with the client.
+[Install Instructions](https://lalamapaka.gitbook.io/faster-than-light-wiki/english/server "Click here to see the Install instructions") (BETA) [Mods](SERVERMODS.md "Click here to see the server mods")

 Option 2.
-Use [PaperMC](https://papermc.io/downloads "Link to papermc.io") or a Fork
+Use [PaperMC](https://papermc.io/downloads "Click here to see the downloads of paper mc") or a Fork

 ## Mods

 ### Performance
-<<<<<<< HEAD
 |                           Mod-name                           | Description                                                  |
 | :----------------------------------------------------------: | ------------------------------------------------------------ |
 | [Better Beds](https://www.curseforge.com/minecraft/mc-mods/better-beds) | Removes the Block Entity Renderer from the bed and replaces it with the default minecraft model renderer. |